 - Need more lenient guidelines for a lower credit score.

-Working with a personal mortgage loan advisor is the best way to see what loan programs are available, and which program and interest rate you qualify for.
+Working with a personal mortgage loan adviser is a good way to see what loan programs are available, and which program and interest rate you qualify for.

 Rental prices are increasing every day.
 The longer you rent, the more time and money you spend investing in someone else’s financial future.
 The good news is, you can start investing in your own financial future now.
 If your local market is experiencing affordable home pricing, rising home values, and you qualify for one of today’s competitive rates, then it is time to seriously talk with a knowledgeable home loan advisor.
 Your time to buy could be now.